 Walton opened a small store in Arkansas with the idea to draw customers by offering the lowest prices on goods.
 He followed 10 signature rules for building a business, which included profit-sharing, controlling expenses for the store and the consumer and defying conventional wisdom.

 The strategy worked for Walton, who created one of the most successful business models of all time and revamped the in-store retail experience for consumers around the globe.
-Today, the Waltons are the richest family in America, with a combined net worth of $130 billion.
+Today, the Waltons are the richest family in America, with a combined net worth of $235 billion, according to Forbes.

 How she changed the way we live: Arianna Huffington created the Huffington Post, which redefined blogging.

 Launched in 2005, the Huffington Post won a Pulitzer Prize and made Huffington one of the world’s wealthiest and most influential women.
 The one-time California gubernatorial candidate — she lost to Arnold Schwarzenegger — is a major proponent of the value of sleep, particularly in America’s hectic corporate culture.

 Huffington sold her eponymous publication for more than $300 million in 2011 and currently serves as CEO of Thrive Global.